astrcrai/prospero-docs/docs/source/access.rst

         HostName prospero.ljmu.ac.uk
         Port 10022

-SSH config files can be used to specify many useful settings, which are explained in the manual ``man 5 ssh_config``.
+SSH config files can be used to specify many useful settings, as explained in the manual ``man 5 ssh_config``.